ozwillo/ozwillo-kernel/README.md

 ### User notification

 Applications can send notifications to users in the form of a short text and a URL.
-Those notifications will be displayed to the user on the OASIS Portal.
+Those notifications will be displayed to the user on the Ozwillo Portal.

 ### Publish/Subscribe Event bus